This post may contain affiliate links. Click here to read my full disclosure.

 I have dealt with this personally, and here is the best advice I can give in this situation:

 None of the reasons you are trying to keep this item are reasonable [direct right?].

-If it was gifted to you, know that person does not want you to hold onto it out of guilt.
-They do not want you to suffer with it, if you do not enjoy it.
+- If it was gifted to you, know that person does not want you to hold onto it out of guilt.
+They do not want you to suffer from it if you do not enjoy it.

 I was definitely a part of this group, and when I realized the difference, letting go was much easier.